Authoritative Evidence for Business, Government and Education Sectors in Australia

 Standing desks, collaborative zones, government counters — standing work is now a feature of most modern Australian workplaces.

 But prolonged standing on hard floors is a well-documented risk factor for fatigue, discomfort, and musculoskeletal disorders (MSDs) — which remain the leading cause of workers’ compensation claims in Australia.
+In fact, Safe Work Australia reports that in 2023–24, MSDs accounted for nearly 36% of serious injury claims nationwide.

-This Comprehensive Research Report presents the latest global evidence on how anti-fatigue mats support worker health, wellbeing and productivity — and why they should be standard ergonomic equipment in standing work areas across business, government and education environments.
+This Comprehensive Research Report presents the latest global and Australian evidence on how anti-fatigue mats support worker health, wellbeing and productivity — and why they should be standard ergonomic equipment in standing work areas across business, government and education environments.

 Why Address Standing Fatigue at Work?